Jamnagar: Demographics

-According to the 2011 Indian census, Jamnagar's population was 479,920, with an urban agglomeration of 600,943.
+Jamnagar urban area population in 2023 is 6,68,000.
 Jamnagar has an average literacy rate of 82.14%, higher than the national average of 74.04%.
 Its male literacy rate is 86.90%, and its female literacy rate is 77.05%.
 In Jamnagar, 10% of the population is under six years of age.
 Males constitute 53% of the population and females 47%.
 The urban development authority of Jamnagar is Jamnagar Area Development Authority (JADA).

 Most residents of Jamnagar are Gujarati and speak the Gujarati language.
 A small portion of the population speaks the Kutchi language, which is written in the Gujarati script but not mutually intelligible with Gujarati.
 The Kathiawadi language, a colloquial dialect of Gujarati, is widely used for day-to-day communication.

 Economy

 The local population has given up its ancestral fishing businesses and has adopted different jobs created by industrialization and the arrival of several giant companies.
 Approximately 10% of the city's population earns their income by producing and exporting traditional Bandhani cloth.
 Digjam runs a composite mill manufacturing worsted fabrics at Jamnagar.
 It has been a notable player in the worsted textile industry in India.

 Jamnagar was formerly known as the Brass City because it houses more than 5,000 large-scale and 10,000 small-scale workshops that manufacture brass items.
 Most workshops are in and around the industrial estates of Shankar Tekri, GIDC Phase-III, M P Shah Udhyognagar, and Dared GIDC-II Industrial estate.
 The workshops make brass parts and extruded rods for export.
 Jamnagar is the largest producer of brass items in India.

-Jamnagar is known as the World's Oil City because it is home to the world's biggest oil refineries.
-The Jamnagar Refinery is a private-sector crude oil refinery owned by Reliance Industries Limited.
-The refinery was commissioned on 14 July 1999 and is the largest refinery in the world.
-Nayara Energy owns Vadinar Refinery.
+Jamnagar is home to the world's largest oil refinery, the Jamnagar Refinery, a private-sector crude oil refinery owned by Reliance Industries Limited.
+The refinery was commissioned on 14 July 1999 Nayara Energy owns Vadinar Refinery.
 India's second-largest single-site refinery is at Vadinar, Gujarat.

 Jamnagar has base stations for the Indian Air Force, the Indian Army, and the Indian Navy.
 The city has a strategic location close to Pakistan.
 It also has sizable reserves of bauxite, with its mines contributing 95% of the total production in the state.